AMWA-TV/nmos-parameter-registers/capabilities/README.md

 Query API clients MUST be tolerant to the presence of capabilities not yet defined here which may be added in later API versions.

-Manufacturers MAY use their own namespaces to indicate capabilities which are not currently defined within the NMOS namespace (`urn:x-nmos:cap`).
+Manufacturers MAY use their own namespaces to indicate capabilities which are not currently defined within the NMOS namespace (`urn:x-nmos:cap:`).
 In order to avoid collisions with simple names allocated by AMWA specifications, they MUST NOT use capability names that do not start with `urn:`.

 Capabilities are most used by IS-04 Receivers to indicate what they may consume, but may be used by other 'caps' objects in the future, potentially to indicate what they may be re-configured to generate.